gaioguys/GAIO.jl/docs/src/cuda.md

 @time W = unstable_set(F, S)
 ```

 Using CUDA, one can achieve a more than 100-fold increase in performance.
 However, the performance increase is dependent on the complexity of the map `f`.
 For "simple" maps (eg. `f` from above with 20 steps), the GPU accelerated version will actually perform _worse_ because computation time is dominated by the time required to transfer data across the (comparatively slow) PCIe bus.
 The GPU accelerated version only beats the CPU accelerated version if `f` is set to use more than 40 steps.
 Hence it is highly recommended to use the GPU if the map `f` is not dominated by memory transfer speed, but not recommended otherwise.
-For more detail, see [1].
+For more detail, see [GAIO.jl](@cite).

 ![performance metrics](assets/flops_gpu_loglog.png)